Charitable Giving Checklist - Winter 2014

 - Share your experiences with others and encourage life-long volunteering.
 Volunteering can lead to future habits of continuing to give back to your community.

-First National is dedicated to doing what’s right for our customers and the communities in which we serve.
+First National Bank Southwest is dedicated to doing what’s right for our customers and the communities in which we serve.
 We’re proud to support the community that supports us.

 Host a Summer BBQ on a Budget - Summer 2014

 Summertime is the perfect time to bring good friends, good conversation and good food together for a summer BBQ.
 The following simple tips will help you create a perfect, budget-friendly menu for a relaxing and fun summer evening.